Autostronomy/AstroPhot/docs/coordinates.rst

 its world coordinates.
 As you can see, the ``center`` and in fact all parameters for AstroPhot models are defined in the tangent plane.
-This means that if you have optimized a model and you would like to present it's position in world coordinates that can be compared with other sources, you will need to do the opposite operation::
+This means that if you have optimized a model and you would like to present its position in world coordinates that can be compared with other sources, you will need to do the opposite operation::

   world_position = image.window.plane_to_world(model["center"].value)

-Which should be the coordinates in RA and DEC (degrees), assuming that you initialized the image with a WCS or by other means ensured that the world coordinates being used are correct.
+That should assign ``world_position`` the coordinates in RA and DEC (degrees), assuming that you initialized the image with a WCS or by other means ensured that the world coordinates being used are correct.
 If you never gave AstroPhot the information it needs, then it likely assumed a reference position of (0,0) in the world coordinate system.

 Coordinate reference points
 ---------------------------